-The conformance block allows clients and servers using the same DLMS/COSEM protocol, but supporting different capabilities to negotiate a compatible set of capabilities so that they can communicate.
+The conformance block allows clients and servers using the same DLMS®/COSEM protocol, but supporting different capabilities to negotiate a compatible set of capabilities so that they can communicate.
 It is carried by the DLMS_Conformance parameter of the COSEM-OPEN service.

-In DLMS/COSEM none of the services or options are mandatory: the ones to be used are negotiated via the COSEM-OPEN service (the proposed-conformance parameter of the xDLMS InitiateRequest APDU and the negotiated-conformance parameter of the xDLMS InitiateResponse APDU).
+In DLMS®/COSEM none of the services or options are mandatory: the ones to be used are negotiated via the COSEM-OPEN service (the proposed-conformance parameter of the xDLMS InitiateRequest APDU and the negotiated-conformance parameter of the xDLMS InitiateResponse APDU).
 An implemented service shall be fully conforming to its specification.
 If a service or option is not present in the negotiated conformance block, it may not be requested by the client.

-The xDLMS conformance block can be distinguished from the DLMS conformance block specified in IEC 61334-4-41:1996 by its tag: APPLICATION 31.
+The xDLMS conformance block can be distinguished from the DLMS® conformance block specified in IEC 61334-4-41:1996 by its tag: APPLICATION 31.
 It is shown in Table 67.

 Table 67 – xDLMS Conformance block